Scientific Advisory Board

 Robert T. Dirksen, PhD

-Robert T. Dirksen, PhD is the Lewis Pratt Ross Professor and Chair of Pharmacology and Physiology at the University of Rochester Medical Center.
+Dr. Dirksen is the Lewis Pratt Ross Professor and Chair of Pharmacology and Physiology at the University of Rochester Medical Center.
 Dr. Dirksen obtained his BS in Biology and Chemistry from the University of Notre Dame, and MS and PhD in Pharmacology from the University of Rochester.
-Dr. Dirksen is an outstanding scientist who has focused much of his scientific efforts on understanding the underlying defects of skeletal muscle in patients with Myotonic Dystrophy, Malignant Hyperthermia, Central Core Disease, and other RYR-1-related muscle diseases.
+Dr. Dirksen is an outstanding scientist who has focused much of his scientific efforts on understanding the underlying defects of skeletal muscle in patients with Myotonic Dystrophy, Malignant Hyperthermia, Central Core Disease, and other RYR-1-related diseases.
 His particular focus has been on understanding the control of calcium movements in muscle and the complex relationship between altered calcium movements and abnormal muscle function.
-His work has shown that dysfunction in calcium flow through RyR-1 calcium channels is the underlying cause of muscle weakness in patients with RYR-1 muscle disease.
+His work has shown that dysfunction in calcium flow through RYR-1 calcium channels is the underlying cause of muscle weakness in patients with RYR-1 muscle disease.

-His work has been funded by the National Institutes of Health and the Muscular Dystrophy Association among others.
-He has published over 80 original research articles in leading scientific journals in addition to many abstracts, book chapters, and invited lectures.
-Dr. Dirksen is currently the Past-President of the Society of General Physiologists and serves on the editorial boards of several journals, including the Journal of General Physiology, Skeletal Muscle and Frontiers in Skeletal Muscle Physiology.
+His work has been funded by the National Institutes of Health, the Muscular Dystrophy Association, and the RYR-1 Foundation among others.
+He has published over 150 original research articles and reviews in leading scientific journals and has given numerous invited lectures.
+Dr. Dirksen served tenures as President of the Society of General Physiologists and Chair of the MHAUS Professional Advisory Committee.
+He currently serves on the editorial boards of several journals, including the Journal of General Physiology, Skeletal Muscle, and Frontiers in Skeletal Muscle Physiology.
 He was Chair of the 2015 Gordon Research Conference on Muscle: Excitation-Contraction Coupling and has served on several NIH Study Sections related to muscle biology and disease.

 James Dowling, MD, PhD

 Dr. Dowling is a clinician-scientist who is focused on gene discovery and therapy for childhood muscle diseases.
-He is a Professor of Neurology at the University of Toronto and a neurologist at the Hospital for Sick Children in Toronto.
+He is a Professor of Paediatrics and Molecular Genetics at the University of Toronto and a staff clinician at the Hospital for Sick Children in Toronto.
 He is also the inaugural Mogford Campbell Chair in Pediatric Clinical Neuroscience at Toronto's Hospital for Sick Children.
+In addition, he is a member of the Executive Board of the World Muscle Society and Chair of the Executive Committee of TREAT-NMD.

 Dr. Dowling is considered one of the world’s leading experts in RYR-1 muscle disease.
-His research spans the continuum from new gene discovery to disease pathogenesis in genetically modified organisms.
-He is also engaged in both targeted and non-biased drug discovery for RYR-1 related myopathies.
+His research spans the continuum from new gene discovery to disease pathogenesis to therapy development.
+He is engaged in both targeted and non-biased drug discovery for RYR-1 related myopathies.
 His laboratory employs both the zebrafish and mouse model systems, along with complementary in vitro analyses.
 Dr. Dowling is the recipient of numerous NIH and private foundation research grants, and has recently published detailed results of his RYR-1 related research.

 Livija Medne, MS, LCGC